wonderlandcompute/server/README.md

 Basically you need to do `dep ensure` (see [dep](https://github.com/golang/dep))

-After that set `OPTIMUS_CONFIG` to some YAML file path, with contents similar to:
+After that set `DISNEYLAND_CONFIG` to some YAML file path, with contents similar to:

 ```
 server_cert: /path/to/server/cert.crt
 server_key: /path/to/server/key.key
 ca_cert: /path/to/ca/cert.crt
 listen_on: :50051
-db_uri: postgres://localhost/optimus?sslmode=disable
+db_uri: postgres://localhost/disneyland?sslmode=disable
 ```

-After that you can launch server with `go run optimus_server.go` command
+After that you can launch server with `go run disneyland_server.go` command

-In order to run tests, you'll need to point `OPTIMUS_TESTS_CONFIG` env variable to file with contents like:
+In order to run tests, you'll need to point `DISNEYLAND_TESTS_CONFIG` env variable to some YAML file with contents like:
 ```
 client_cert: /path/to/client/cert.crt
 client_key: /path/to/client/key.key
 ca_cert: /path/to/ca/cert.crt
 connect_to: 127.0.0.1:50051
-db_uri: postgres://localhost/optimus?sslmode=disable
+db_uri: postgres://localhost/disneyland?sslmode=disable
 ```